rrozansk/SPaG/README.md

   * [![Golang](https://img.shields.io/badge/Golang-Planned-red.svg)](https://github.com/rrozansk/Scanner-Parser-Generator/blob/master/src/generators/go.py)
   * [![Python](https://img.shields.io/badge/Python-Planned-red.svg)](https://github.com/rrozansk/Scanner-Parser-Generator/blob/master/src/generators/python.py)

-## Generator Extension
+## Generate Extension

-Adding a new generator is extremely simple as it only requires the addition of a single file containing a single class definition.
+Adding a new generator is extremely simple as it only requires the addition of a single file containing a single class definition and allows output to a new langauge.

+### Generate Extension Template

 Using the below as a template create a new file with the given contents under src/generators, naming the file after the language being compiled to: